Xtigyro/kindadm/README.md

 5. `helmfile` binary.
 6. `kind` binary.

 It can be run multiple times.
+Changes are done only if needed.

 ## Credits